 The ASA (M&RA) is the DA Director of EEO, as designated by the Secretary of the Army (SECARMY).
 As the proponent of this regulation, the ASA (M&RA) establishes Army EEO policy and implements the Army EEO Compliance and Complaints Program.
+The ASA (M&RA) executes EEO policy, and will ensure that-

+- a.
+Army programs conform to the aforementioned policies. - b.
+Adequate resources are available to implement the Army EEO Compliance and Complaints Program. - c.
+A system to process EEO complaints exists. - d.
+Final Army decisions and actions on EEO complaints are rendered.

 1-7.
-The Deputy Assistant Secretary of the Army for Equity and Inclusion a.
-Army programs conform to the aforementioned policies.

-The DASA (E&I) is the Army Director of EEO's designee for execution of the Army EEO Compliance and Complaints Program.
-The DASA (E&I) executes EEO policy, and will ensure that-

-b.
-Adequate resources are available to implement the Army EEO Compliance and Complaints Program.

-c.
-A system to process EEO complaints exists.

-d.
-Final Army decisions and actions on EEO complaints are rendered.

-1-8.
-Director, Equal Employment Opportunity Compliance and Complaints Review a.
-Develop programs in furtherance of Army policy to process discrimination complaints filed against the Army.
+Director, Equal Employment Opportunity Compliance and Complaints Review